 There are currently no active references in this article.

-In the event, Nothofagus gunnii has probably been included here somewhat under false pretences.
-It is notoriously difficult to grow in cultivation, but when the list of species to include in New Trees was drawn up it was growing at Wakehurst Place.
+Nothofagus gunnii was probably included in New Trees under somewhat false pretences.
+It is notoriously difficult to grow in cultivation, but when the list of species to include was drawn up it was cultivated at Wakehurst Place.
 The propagation team there had succeeded in raising a single seedling from a collection made by David Hardman and Andy Jackson in Tasmania in 2000 (ETAZ 34).
 It had been planted out and had achieved a height of about 60 cm when someone dug or pulled it up, rather carelessly, damaging the roots and thus reducing even further its chances of survival.
-The thief clearly recognised its value and interest and is probably among those who will read this book – a keen dendrologist.
+The thief clearly recognised its value and interest and is probably among those who read that book – a keen dendrologist.
 The theft was widely reported in the British press but as usual no suspect was ever traced.